sensein/assertion-evidence-paper/readme.md

-# Assertion Evidence Paper Resource
+# Bridging the Scientific Knowledge Gap and Reproducibility: A Survey of Provenance, Assertion and Evidence Ontologies

 **Status:** In preparation